-Term Definition MINOR CHANGES Non-substantial amendment to be introduced in the Policy already in force, namely: updates to reflect formal changes in the organizational structure (i.e., function/structure/unit names, provided that the entrusted responsibilities remain unchanged) already approved by the relevant GIAM corporate bodies and disclosed through internal memoranda; updates to annexes referring to standard forms or supporting technical details, as long as they do not include additional substantial elements; linguistic corrections (e.g. typos) IMPACT ENGAGEMENTInteractions with executives or board members of the investee issuers regarding the strate financial and non-financial results as well as risks, capital structure and management of members ESG factors and risks.
-The goal is to influence the issuer's behavior.
-SRI Socially Responsible Investment SFDR REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector STANDARD ENGAGEMENTNormal interactions with issuer during the investment process, or financial / extra-financial process The goal is to raise awareness of the issuer or gather additional information on a specific UCIs Undertakings for Collective Investment
+Term Definition MINOR CHANGES Non-substantial amendment to be introduced in the Policy already in force, namely: updates to reflect formal changes in the organizational structure (i.e., function/structure/unit names, provided that the entrusted responsibilities remain unchanged) already approved by the relevant GIAM corporate bodies and disclosed through internal memoranda; updates to annexes referring to standard forms or supporting technical details, as long as they do not include additional substantial elements; linguistic corrections (e.g. typos) IMPACT ENGAGEMENT Interactions with Investee Issuers with the intention to get them to commit to their specific behavior change related to a specific topic (e.g. environmental, social and/or corporate governance issues,) through the value added of GIAM's engagement in that change (additionality) and so get their recognition of GIAM's impact.
+SFDR REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector STANDARD ENGAGEMENT Interactions with Investee Issuers with the goal to raise their awareness by sharing clear expectations on a specific topic (e.g. environmental, social and/or corporate governance issues,).
+UCIs Undertakings for Collective Investment